kodeking-081/Facemask-Detection-Yolov4/README.md

 Original Video: Cottonbro by Pexels.

 # Overview
-This project is aimed at building a custom object detector using the YOLO (You Only Look Once) algorithm for precise face mask detection in images.
-The system can help in ensuring compliance with face mask guidelines at both privata and public places.
+This project is aimed at building a custom object detector using the YOLO (You Only Look Once) algorithm for precise face mask detection in images, videos and live webcam video.
+The system can help in ensuring compliance with face mask guidelines at both private and public places.

 # Key Features:
 * Utilizes YOLO for real-time object detection.
 * Customizes YOLO for face mask detection.
 * Training on a custom dataset of images with annotations.
 * High accuracy and efficiency in detecting face masks.

 # Dependencies
 To run this project, you will need following dependencies: